amcax-corp/kernel-examples/nurbs/src/example03/README.md

 ### 4. Generate the step file

-	1. Convert Geom3BSplineSurface to TopoShape using MakeFace() under AMCAX::MakeFace
+	1. Use MakeFace() under AMCAX::MakeFace to convert Geom3BSplineSurface to TopoShape

-	2. Perform a Boolean fusion operation using BoolBRepFuse() under AMCAX::BoolBRepFuse to merge the three shapes into one
+	2. Use SewShape() under AMCAX::MakeShapeTool to merge the three shapes into one

-	3. Use AMCAX::STEP::StepWriter to convert the TopoShape object into a STEP file

-	4. Write the header of the STEP file to the stream using Init() under AMCAX::STEP::StepWriter

-	5. Use the WriteShape() under AMCAX::STEP::StepWriter to write the data part of the STEP file
+	3. Use Write() under AMCAX::STEP::STEPTool to write the shape to a file

-	6. Use Done() in AMCAX::STEP::StepWriter to write the end of the STEP file and close the output file